sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 These are the [metadata definitions](https://help.sap.com/doc/69c2ce3e50454264acf9cafe6c6e442c/Latest/en-US/docs-en/reference/schemadoc/App.schema.html) available in the editor and the format in which these metadata definitions are stored in the editor.
 Just to brief on some of these:

-- **`InitializeOffline.action`**: For Mobile applications, this action binds the application to the Mobile Services Offline OData server and downloads the required data from the `SampleServiceV4` to the offline store on the mobile device.
-For Web applications, it will initialize the `SampleServiceV4` service to be consumed in online mode.
+- **`InitializeOffline.action`**: For Mobile applications, this action binds the application to the Mobile Services Offline OData server and downloads the required data from the backend destination `com.sap.edm.sampleservice.v4` to the offline store on the mobile device.

 - **`DownloadOffline.action`** and **`UploadOffline.action`**: These actions are applicable to Mobile client only.
 Using Mobile app initialization, data is downloaded to the offline store.
-If you want to have the application download any updated data from the backend server or upload changed data to the backend server (`SampleServiceV4`), these actions will be needed.
+If you want to have the application download any updated data from the backend server or upload changed data to the backend destination (`com.sap.edm.sampleservice.v4`), these actions will be needed.

 - **`Success & Failure Message action`**: Here are some messages showing up in the app on a successful or failure of data initialization, sync etc.

 - **`Main.page`**: This is the first page of your MDK application that is shown.
 For this application you will use this as a launching page to get to application functionality.

-- **`OnWillUpdate.js`**: This rule is applicable to Mobile client only.
-MDK applications automatically download updates and apply them to the client without the end-user needing to take any action.
+- **`OnWillUpdate.js`**: MDK applications automatically download updates and apply them to the client without the end-user needing to take any action.
 The `OnWillUpdate` rule empowers the user to run business logic before the new definitions are applied.
 This allows the app designer to include logic to prompt the user to accept or defer applying the new definitions based on their current activity.
 For example, if the end-user is currently adding new customer details or in the middle of a transaction, they will be able to defer the update.
 The app will prompt again the next time it checks for updates.

-- **`Web`**: In this folder, you can provide web specific app resource files and configurations.

 - **`Application.app`**: this is the main configuration file for your application from within SAP Business Application Studio.
 Here you define your start page (here in this tutorial, it is main.page), action settings for different stages of the application session lifecycle, push notifications, and more.